mtrebi/thread-pool/README.md

 template<typename F, typename...Args>
 ```

-This means that the next statemnet is templated.
+This means that the next statement is templated.
 The first template parameter is called F (our function) and second one is a parameter pack.
 A parameter pack is a special template parameter that can accept zero or more template arguments.
 It is, in fact, a way to express a variable number of arguments in a template.
 A template with at least one parameter pack is called **variadic template**

-Summarazing, we are telling the compiler that our submit function is going to take one generic parameter of type F (our function) and a parameter pack Args (the parameters of the function F).
+Summarizing, we are telling the compiler that our submit function is going to take one generic parameter of type F (our function) and a parameter pack Args (the parameters of the function F).

 #### Function declaration